 We thoroughly enjoyed the class, very generous in content and shared knowledge.
 We not only got to try some amazing dishes in class, but we came away with enough rice and food for several more meals at home and the ability to be able to recreate them in future.
-Would highly reccommend the class to anyone thinking about doing it.
+Would highly recommend the class to anyone thinking about doing it.

 KERRY, 10 December 2019

 Couldn't recommend Shikisai Cooking more!
-Kyoko's knowledge of traditional Osaka centered Japanese cooking is extensive.
+Kyoko's knowledge of traditional Osaka centred Japanese cooking is extensive.
 C does an amazing job at explaining and breaking down how Japanese food is prepared, served and eaten and how each aspect effects the other.
 Kyoko's knowledge on traditional practices gives a greater depth of understanding of how Japanese cuisine came to be as unique as it is.
-The amount of dishes covered in the course and food you walk away with is value for money in it self.
+The amount of dishes covered in the course and food you walk away with is value for money in itself.
 Kyoko does an amazing job at teaching the fundamentals of these dishes and making sure you understand as you go.
 If you want to learn how to cook Japanese this is the course for you!

 BENJAMIN, 10 December 2019